-- 1. Possess Christian character and Christian conduct of such quality that the University can heartily recommend the graduate to the Christian public. - Complete the prescribed studies in the curricular program chosen, and maintain the minimum of a C grade average (a 2.0 average on a 4.0 scale) or as specified by program. - 3.
-Complete the required semester hours designated for each degree as prescribed by the program sheets listed in the KCU catalog. - Students transferring from other institutions must complete at least 25% of the degree requirements at Kentucky Christian University in order to receive KCU's degree.
+- 1. Possess Christian character and Christian conduct of such quality that the University can heartily recommend the graduate to the Christian public. - 2.
+Complete the prescribed studies in the curricular program chosen, and maintain the minimum of a C grade average (a 2.0 average on a 4.0 scale) or as specified by program. - 3.
+Complete the required semester hours designated for each degree as prescribed by the program sheets listed in the KCU catalog.

+\\Students transferring from other institutions must complete at least 25% of the degree requirements at Kentucky Christian University in order to receive KCU's degree.
 At least 25% of the classroom work within a declared major or minor must be completed at KCU.
-Each department chairperson may identify additional required coursework deemed appropriate to completion of the degree. - 4.
-Complete the required minimum of twelve (12) credit hours in the Bible Core with a cumulative grade point average of 2.0. - 5.
-Complete the following General Education courses with minimum grade of C (2.0): ENG 100 or 101 and ENG 102 and MAT 220 or higher. - 6.
-Deliver official transcripts for any non-KCU courses to the Office of the Registrar's Office by January 31 of graduation year (September 30 in the case of Fall graduation.) - 7.
+Each department chairperson may identify additional required coursework deemed appropriate to completion of the degree.

+- 4. Complete the required Bible courses. - 5.
+Complete at least 42 hours of 300/400 level coursework for a Bachelors degree.
+(Not applicable to RN-BSN) - 6.
+Complete the following General Education courses with minimum grade of C (2.0): ENG 100 or 101 and ENG 102 and MAT 220 or higher. - 7.
+Deliver official transcripts for any non-KCU courses to the Office of the Registrar's Office by January 31 of graduation year (September 30 in the case of Fall graduation.) - 8.
 Complete a graduation application during the second semester of the junior year.
-This application triggers a senior audit that is done by the Registrar's Office. - 8.
-Meet all financial obligations. - Be approved by the Board of Trustees, which authorizes the conferral of all degrees.
+This application triggers a senior audit that is done by the Registrar's Office. - 9.
+Meet all financial obligations. - 10.
+Be approved by the Board of Trustees, which authorizes the conferral of all degrees.